-Contact: Ian Hickson (Hixie on IRC, email@example.com via email) or a member of the community you feel you can trust.
+Contact: Ian Hickson (aka Hixie, email@example.com via email) or a member of the community you feel you can trust.

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.